 A Sustainable Solution

 The process of grain drying helps prolong the shelf life of a variety of crops for domestic, agricultural, or industrial use by reducing their water/humidity content and preserving their purity.
-According to the team, their grain dryer will achieve these goals – and more – thanks to the inclusion of several additional and powerful features designed to enhance their mechanism’s efficacy.
+And according to the team, their grain dryer will achieve these goals – and more – thanks to the inclusion of several additional and powerful features designed to enhance their mechanism’s efficacy.

 A Teaching Moment

-Through the team’s collaboration with local community members, churches, and a rural development organization in the province of Cotopaxi, they were able to arrange for the location of the dryer in an area warehouse and promote awareness and ‘buy-in’ of the initiative among local farmers and residents, while the grant from EPICS in IEEE helped fund the team’s purchase of materials.
-And though inclement weather in the region delayed some project activities for several weeks in January-February, the team is excited about the progress they’re making towards the design and ultimate installation of their system – as well as for the teaching moment the project represents for local school children.
+Through the team’s collaboration with local community members, churches, and a rural development organization in the province of Cotopaxi, they were able to arrange for the location of the dryer in an area warehouse and promote awareness and ‘buy-in’ of the initiative among local farmers and residents, while a grant from EPICS in IEEE helped fund the team’s purchase of materials.
+And though inclement weather in the region delayed some project activities for several weeks in early 2024, the team is excited about the progress they’re making towards the design and ultimate installation of their system – as well as for the teaching moment the project represents for local school children.

-“As part of our project, we’re visiting local elementary school classrooms 1-2 times per month to teach students about electricity and other basic STEM principles,” Palacios said.
+“As part of our project, we’re visiting local elementary school classrooms 1-2 times per month to teach students about electricity and other basic STEM principles,” Pesantez said.
 “In addition to encouraging them to study engineering as they get older, their ability to understand the impact of this project and the equipment involved will enable them to keep it going.”

-As the full team — which also includes university students Nataly Gavilanez (Team Secretary) and Carlos López (Project Publicity) as well as volunteers Alisson Guanocunga and Carlos Dias Christian – prepares to install the equipment they designed this spring and bring it online by this summer, they’re excited for the hope it offers to the impacted communities.
+As the full team — which also includes university students Nataly Gavilanez (Team Secretary) and Carlos López (Project Publicity) as well as volunteers Alisson Guanocunga, Carlos Dias, and Christian – prepares to install the equipment they designed this spring and bring it online by this summer, they’re excited for the hope it offers to the impacted communities.

-“In addition to helping strengthen the area economy through this project, we’re working to launch other grain-drying and health-related projects that will further improve quality of life in these communities,” Cuenca noted.
+“In addition to helping strengthen the area economy through this project, we’re working to launch other grain-drying and health-related projects that will further improve the quality of life in these communities,” Guaman noted.
 “But helping local children understand this project’s impact on their community and embrace STEM as a means of enabling social and economic improvement is perhaps our greatest success.”

-As for their own lessons learned, Cuenca confirmed that “from planning to execution, this project provides all of our team members with invaluable practical learning experiences that will prepare us for future professional challenges.”
+As for their own lessons learned, Guaman confirmed that “from planning to execution, this project provides all of our team members with invaluable practical learning experiences that will prepare us for future professional challenges.”
+Pesantez agreed and expressed gratitude for the opportunities IEEE enables.

 For More Information

 For more information on EPICS in IEEE or the opportunity to participate in service learning projects, visit https://epics.ieee.org/.
-“EPICS (Engineering Projects in Community Service) in IEEE” is an initiative that provides opportunities for students to work proactively with both engineering professionals, technological innovation, and local organizations/partners to develop solutions that address global community challenges.
+“EPICS (Engineering Projects in Community Service) in IEEE” is an initiative which provides opportunities for students to work proactively with both engineering professionals, technological innovation, and local organizations/partners to develop solutions that address global community challenges.